Bitbucket Server 7.0 release notes

 - Editor: When you type into a comment or description editor in a PR, you'll see Markdown hints as you type, no need to preview until you’re ready to see the final view.

 - Filtering: Easily locate changed files in a pull request using the new Filter file tree button.
 Use wildcards to find what you need faster on pull requests that have a great deal of files to look through.
 You can find it just above the file-tree, along with the Search code button.
 To see an example, check out Reviewing a pull request.

 - Redesigned icons: Icons in the file tree view now have a more distinctive design with contrasting colors so that you can better recognize the relationship between them, and whether your file has been edited, added, removed, or modified.

 Task improvements in a pull request

 Create tasks in your pull requests without having to write a comment first.
 In fact, you can even convert comments into tasks.
 They also now support Markdown and rich content, like code snippets.
-Check the Review and discuss a pull request page for more details.
+Check the Reviewing a pull request page for more details.

 We've got your code covered

 Code Insights for Bitbucket Server offers a better way for your team to improve code quality by allowing continuous integration (CI) and other analysis tools to surface insights about code quality in pull requests.
 This is so issues that are related to code quality can be viewed and acted upon during a normal code review process.
 Now, you can access your code coverage results as a part of Code Insights.